Prankurtiwari/Parameter-Extraction/README.md

 # Parameter-Extraction
-DRDO Internship project of SOFTWARE DEVELOPMENT FOR PARAMETER EXTRACTION OF GaN HEMT and GaAS MESFET
+DRDO Internship project of SOFTWARE DEVELOPMENT FOR PARAMETER EXTRACTION OF GaN HEMT and GaAs MESFET

 **Model description**